 - PS1660 - Baby Minds: Psychology of Infant Development

-- PS2010 - Psychological Research 1: Design and Quantitative Methods
+- PS2010 - Psychological Research Methods 1: Design and Quantitative Analysis

 - PS2020 - Social and Developmental Psychology

 - PS3900 - Psychology Project

 - PS4090 - Psychology Conversion Project

 - PS4906 - Advanced Psychology Project